glangmead/writing/frege_russell/freges_values_final_paper.md

 The enhancement he wants to offer is epistemological: more airtight arguments, more grounded in logic.
 This work has two parts.
 First he will add constructions to logic itself, notably universal quantifiers and a primitive system of types, so that it can express a broader class of ideas.
 He even includes a roadmap of future goals for logic, to support even more scientific areas such as geometry, analysis, and physics.

 With his suite of logical tools, Frege can offer his second idea, which is the Begriffsschrift, or concept script, itself.
 This is a notational tool for a mathematician to apply the laws of logic to some starting expressions that have been suitably encoded, working down the page applying laws of inference from the small permitted library, until a conclusion is reached.
 It is crucial that the concept script is a new notation, with little in common with spoken and written human languages except the use of letters for variables (he cites "the inadequacy of language").
-Here is an example that in modern notation would be "p ∧ (p → q) → q" or in words "if p holds, and p implies q, then q holds":
+Here is an example that in modern notation would be "B ∧ (B → A) → A" or in words "if B holds, and B implies A, then A holds":

 ![Modus ponens in the concept script](modus_ponens.png)